 Confession and Absolution

-P: Almighty God has given His only Son to bear the punishment of our sins on the cross so that we might know the peace of His presence now and the joys of heaven hereafter.
-As a called and ordained servant of Christ, I therefore forgive you all your sins in the name of the Father and of the + Son and of the Holy Spirit.
+P: Almighty God in His mercy has given His Son to die and rise for you.
+In Baptism, you were united to Christ in both His death and resurrection.
+You were buried with Him, but also raised to walk in newness of life.
+As a called and ordained servant of Christ, and by His authority, I therefore forgive you all your sins in the name of the Father and of the + Son and of the Holy Spirit.

 + Word +

 In the beginning, God created the heavens and the earth.
 The earth was without form and void, and darkness was over the face of the deep.
 And the Spirit of God was hovering over the face of the waters.

 And God said, “Let there be light,” and there was light.
 And God saw that the light was good.
 And God separated the light from the darkness.
 God called the light Day, and the darkness he called Night.
 And there was evening and there was morning, the first day.

 P: This is the Word of the Lord.